 [7] The Assessment Review Board Complaint Form identified "an assessment amount" and "an assessment class" as the Matters For A Complaint.
 In addition, the Complaint Form contained 5 Grounds for Appeal.
-At the outset of the hearing, the Complainant advised that the only outstanding issue was: "the assessed capitalization rate is incorrect and should be increased to 7.5%".
+At the outset of the hearing, the Complainant advised that the outstanding issues were: "The assessed capitalization rate is incorrect and should be increased to 7.5%" and "The assessed rental rate for "Retail Bank" space at the subject should be no higher than \$38psf".

-Complainant's Requested Value: \$3,110,000 (Complaint Form)
+Complainant's Requested Value: \$2,480,000 (Complaint Form)

-\$3,640,000 (Hearing)
+\$2,480,000 (Hearing)